"Hearst Magazines and Yahoo may earn commission or revenue on some items through these links."

 Step 1: Dust

-Dust each room, including the topsides of all the furniture, undersides of shelves, and all handrails, as well as picture frames, TV screens and knickknacks.
-"When it's possible to dry-dust, I do — getting something wet makes it harder," says Romero.
+Dust each room, including the topsides of all the furniture, undersides of shelves, and all handrails, as well as picture frames, TV screens, and knickknacks.
+"When it's possible to dry-dust, I do — getting something wet makes it harder," Romero says.
 To get rid of fingerprints, dampen a microfiber cloth with warm water.
-Pro tip: Look up top.
-"People don't dust up on the very top of furniture, and that's where all the dust collects and then falls off," says Romero.

-Go through the house and strip and remake beds; neaten any pillows or furniture blankets.
+Go through the house and strip and remake beds.
+Tidy up pillows or furniture blankets.
 Brush furniture surfaces with a vacuum extension as needed.